MBB-team/VBA-toolbox/_wiki/Structure-of-VBA's-generative-model.md

 In brief, the generative model $$m$$ includes the evolution and observation functions as well as the above priors on evolution, observation and precision parameters.
 All these are required to perform a bayesian analysis of experimental data.

 > In any bayesian data analysis, setting the priors is a subtle issue.
-Of course, VBA is endowed with "default" priors, which you can change (cf. [model inversion in 4 steps]({{ site.baseurl }}/wiki/VBA-model-inversion-in-4-steps).
-Alternatively, VBA allows you to exploit group data to voercome this problem by performing [mixed-effect (MFX) modelling]({{ site.baseurl }}/wiki/VBA-MFX)...
+Of course, VBA is endowed with "default" priors, which you can change and adapt to your needs (cf. [model inversion in 4 steps]({{ site.baseurl }}/wiki/VBA-model-inversion-in-4-steps).
+Alternatively, VBA enables so-called "empirical Bayes" approaches, e.g. by performing [mixed-effect (MFX) modelling]({{ site.baseurl }}/wiki/VBA-MFX)...